 Neil believes that the multi-sensory approach for teaching children is the most effective way to connect and allow a child to reach their full learning potential.
 He will accommodate for all learning differences to provide a constructive and positive learning experience.

-Lana brings over 10 years of experience in a variety of learning support positions working in all levels of public education.
+Lana brings over 12 years of experience in a variety of learning support positions working in all levels of public education.
 She completed her Bachelor of Arts in Child and Youth Care from Douglas College in 2009 and continued onto Simon Fraser University to complete her Bachelor of Education in 2010.
 With an interest in Inclusive Education and working with students with learning differences, Lana completed her Special Education Teacher Specialty Post-Degree Diploma at Vancouver Island University in 2015.
-Currently she is attending VIU and focusing her research on the Orton-Gillingham approach to complete her Graduate Diploma in Inclusive Education.
+Lana has completed her Master of Education (Inclusive Education) at VIU and focused her research specifically on the Orton-Gillingham approach.
 In 2018, Lana completed the 80-hour Orton-Gillingham instructor course.
 She is now working through her 100-hour Associate practicum while being mentored by a Fellow of the Academy with over 35 years of experience.

 Lana is on a continual path of professional growth with a passion for establishing authentic relationships with her students.
 Along with using the Orton-Gillingham approach she celebrates individualism, uses strengths-based learning, and strives to have her students grow equally in their skills and confidence.